Special Interest Endowment Funds

 The Arts Fund was seeded by long-time supporter of the arts, Dame Bronwen Holdsworth.
 She hopes local people will join her in building a meaningful legacy for our creative community.

 Our local Cancer Society strives to reduce the incidence and impact of cancer in the Tairāwhiti community.
 They help in real and practical ways offering counselling, transport and patient support groups, and promote Smokefree and SunSmart policy and practice.

 They receive no government funding and are solely funded by way of grants and donations from our community.

 There are many causes of kidney disease, high blood pressure and diabetes being the most common.
 Uncontrolled diabetes negatively affects quality of life and can be fatal.
 With the increase of diabetes on the East Coast kidney disease and dialysis treatment are on in the rise.

 The harsh reality is most patients will be on dialysis for the rest of their lives.
 The team at the Dialysis Unit at Gisborne Hospital hope the fund will help make it as enjoyable as possible.

 ECMoT is home to fifteen acres of exhibits that showcase 20th Century life on the East Coast.

 Established in 1967, over its 50-year lifespan the 100 percent volunteer run organisation has created a collection to rival that of its bigger and more well-known relative in Auckland with some unique exhibits that MOTAT doesn't have.

-The Eastland Rescue Helicopter is a not-for-profit charitable organisation whose primary aim is to deliver lifesaving critical care to patients on our remote East Coast.
+Eastland Helicopter Rescue is a not-for-profit charitable organisation whose primary aim is to deliver lifesaving critical care to patients on our remote East Coast.

 They work hard to raise the money needed to keep the essential rescue service on 24/7 standby.
 The organisation is volunteer led with one full time pilot.